madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 ## Summary

 Ubuntu snap is an interesting concept that creates an illusion of security.
+Consider only installing snaps maintained by [Canonical](https://forum.snapcraft.io/t/snaps-officially-supported-by-canonical/1719), or other parties you trust.

 <ins class='nfooter'><a rel='next' id='fnext' href='#blog/2019/2019-11-13-ETL-Solutions.md'>ETL Solutions</a></ins>